Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Results

 on the domain $\Omega=[0,L]$ with periodic boundary conditions $u(0,t)=u(L,t)$ and $\nu=1$.
-In this work, we consider the case $L=22$ studied extensively in~\cite{cvitanovic2010state} exhibiting a structurally stable chaotic attractor, i.e. an inertial manifold where the long-term dynamics lie.
-We discretize \Cref{eq:kuramoto} with a grid of size $D=64$, and solve it using the fourth-order method for stiff PDEs introduced in~\cite{Kassam2005} with a time-step of $\Delta t=0.025$ starting from a random initial condition, and keeping every tenth datapoint, to obtain a dataset where samples are distanced by $\Delta t=0.25$ in time.

-We use $5 \cdot 10^3$ such samples for training and another $5 \cdot 10^3$ for validation.
-For testing purposes (long-term forecasting), we repeat the process with a different random seed, generating another $10^5$ samples.
-The results of LED in KS are shown in~\Cref{fig:KS:iterative_forecasting_test_5802_contour}.
+The special case $L=22$ considered in this work, is studied extensively in~\cite{cvitanovic2010state}, and exhibits a structurally stable chaotic attractor, i.e. an inertial manifold where the long-term dynamics lie. \Cref{eq:kuramoto} is discretized with a grid of size $64$ points, and solved using the fourth-order method for stiff PDEs introduced in~\cite{Kassam2005} with a time-step of $\delta t=2.5 \cdot 10^{-3}$ starting from a random initial condition.
+The data are subsampled to $\Delta t=0.25$ (coarse time-step of LED). $15 \cdot 10^3$ samples are used for training and another $15 \cdot 10^3$ for validation.
+For testing purposes, the process is repeated with a different random seed, generating another $15 \cdot 10^3$ samples.

+For the identification of a reasonable latent space dimension, we compare PCA, AEs, and CNNs in terms of the reconstruction MSE in the test data as a function of $d_{\bm{z}}$, plotted in Figure~\ref{fig:KS:KS} A. MSE is plateauing after $d_{\bm{z}}=8$ indicating arguably the dimensionality of the attractor in agreement with previous studies~\cite{cvitanovic2010state, linot2020deep}, and that the CNN is superior to the AE, while orders of magnitude better than PCA.
+For this reason, we employ a CNN with $d_{\bm{z}}=8$ for the autoencoding part of LED.
+The hyper-parameters of the networks are tuned based on the MSE on the validation data, reported in SI, Tables 8, 9 with the network training times.
+The CNN architecture is provided in SI Table 10, and depicted in SI Figure 12.

+In Figure~\ref{fig:KS:KS} B, we compare various propagators in predicting the macro dynamics of LED, starting from $100$ test initial conditions, up to $T_f=800$ ($3200$ time-steps).
+We employ a CNN-LSTM trained end-to-end (CNN-LSTM-end2end), a CNN-LSTM where the CNN is pretrained (CNN-LSTM), a multi-layered perceptron (CNN-MLP), Reservoir Computers (CNN-RC)~\cite{pathak2018model, vlachas2020backpropagation}, and the SINDy algorithm (CNN-SINDy)~\cite{brunton2016discovering}.
+As a comparison metric, we consider the MNAD, averaged over the $100$ initial conditions.
+The warm-up period for all propagators is set to $T_{warm}=60$.
+The hyper-parameters (reported on SI Tables 11, 12, 13, along with the training times) are tuned based on the MNAD on the validation data.
+While the MLP and RC propagators exhibit large errors, the LSTM, LSTM-end2end, and SINDy show comparable accuracy.
+In the following, we consider an LSTM propagator for the LED.

+Due to chaoticity of the KS equation, iterative forecasting with LED is challenging, as initial errors propagate exponentially.
+In order to assess whether the iterative forecasting with LED leads to reasonable, physical predictions, we plot the density of values in the $\bm{u}_{x}-\bm{u}_{xx}$ space in \Cref{fig:KS:KS} C. The data come from a single long trajectory of size $T_f=8000$ ($32000$ time-steps).
+We observe that LED,~\Cref{fig:KS:KS} D, is able to qualitatively reproduce the density of the simulation.

+In~\Cref{fig:KS:KS} E and F we plot the MNAD, and correlation between forecasts of LED and the reference with respect to the multiscale ratio $\rho$.
+In~\Cref{fig:KS:KS} G the speed-up of LED is plotted against $\rho$.
+Latent-LED is able to reproduce the long-term ``climate dynamics''~\cite{vlachas2020backpropagation}, and remain at the attractor, while being more than two orders of magnitude faster compared to the micro solver.
+As $\rho$ is increased, the error is reduced (correlation increased), at the cost of reduced speed-up.